nauthx/CERN-Kubernetes-Project/README.md

 ## Week 9 - Add Visibility for Intranet/Internet switching

-Open Lab Lectures in the morning until noon
+ROOT Workshop

 Please refer to VisibilityIntranetInternet

 ## Week 10 - Stability tests for critical Drupal websites (chaos engineering)

 Trying to install Gremlin/Litmus/Chaos Monkey to simulate failures in the clusters.

-WIP
+## Week 11 - vulnerabilities testing for critical Drupal websites (chaos engineering)

+Using ChaosMesh discovered various issues with load balancing pods and is being patched accordingily

+## Week 12 - vulnerabilities testing for critical Drupal websites (chaos engineering)

+Preparing the project research to present and making final changes to production site